 On December 31, 2021, the Company and Vortex LP amended the secured loan agreement by way of a full amended and restated secured loan agreement.
 Under the terms of the amended and restated agreement, the \$532 previously advanced by Vortex LP during the period ending December 31, 2021 outside of the short-term promissory notes and the \$465 advanced under the terms of the short-term promissory notes, were included in the secured loan.
 In addition, the loan maturity was extended to December 31, 2025 (from September 3, 2025) and the interest free period was extended to December 31, 2023 (from September 3, 2023).
-The Company determined under IFRS 9 Financial Instruments, that this amendment and restatement of the secured loan with Vortex meets the test for substantial modification.
-The Company utilized an estimated fair market interest rate of 21.5% per annum in computing the fair value of the amounts advanced prior to the December 31,2021 amendment date, and 24.7 to 30.1% for advances received subsequent to the December 31, 2021 amendment date, as management believes that this more closely approximates the interest rate that would be charged by an arms-length third party lender for similar secured debt in an open market situation.
-The adjusted carrying amount will be amortized over the remaining term of the secured loan using effective interest rates of between 21.5 and 30.1% per annum.
+The Company has determined under IFRS 9 Financial Instruments, that this amendment and restatement of the secured loan with Vortex meets the test for substantial modification.
+The Company utilized an estimated fair market interest rate of 21.5% per annum in computing the fair value of the amounts advanced prior to the December 31,2021 amendment date, as management believes that this more closely approximates the interest rate that would be charged by an arms-length third party lender for similar secured debt in an open market situation.
+As a result of the modification, the Company recognized gains on modification of debt of \$149 relating to the balance of the loan as at December 31, 2021 and \$411 on the \$997 previously advanced by Vortex for the year ended June 30, 2022.
+The adjusted carrying amount will be amortized over the remaining term of the secured loan using the effective interest rate of 21.5% per annum.